charlieargue/pan-code-samples/README.md

 **THis is IN ORDER as it happened!**

 1. I refactored AI, introducing the separation between Server State and App State via react-query (we **together chose** that over swr)
+2. Components: Class to Functional
+3. de-coupling, file and folder organization, componentization
+4. removing unnecessary prop drilling all over the place
-2. To clarify what I had done and the Context misunderstanding he had, he had me do a ctx-options POC repo to investigate additional options (I suggested react-tracked, he suggested RTK-Q since Redux was already being used everywhere) that would be easiest to adopt by the team
+5. To clarify what I had done and the Context misunderstanding he had, he had me do a ctx-options POC repo to investigate additional options (I suggested react-tracked, he suggested RTK-Q since Redux was already being used everywhere) that would be easiest to adopt by the team
-3. He chose RTK-Q, and AI was refactored a 3rd time (1st by him, 2nd by me with react-query, and 3rd by me for RTK-Q)
+6. He chose RTK-Q, and AI was refactored a 3rd time (1st by him, 2nd by me with react-query, and 3rd by me for RTK-Q)
-4. We then applied the same fixes to both NS and MFE-B and then they made it into every other MFE
+7. We then applied the same fixes to both NS and MFE-B and then they made it into every other MFE